Introduction

 High-Visibility Tint: 80% or More

-An 80% window tint is highly visible and a favorite among people who want shades on the lighter side.
-Tints in this shade, up to the slightly darker 85%, block UV rays quite effectively, thus being a very good choice for those sensitive to the sun.
-These high-transmission tints have only a slight shading effect and are excellent for drivers who just want a subtle tint that will not drastically affect the look of their car.
+If you’re the type of person who enjoys a lighter window shade, an 80% window tint is highly visible and a common choice.
+This shade of tint, right up to the slightly darker 85%, is quite good at blocking UV rays so they are a good choice for people sensitive to the sun.
+These are high transmission tints with only a slight shading effect and are best for those drivers who simply want a slight tint on their vehicle that won’t drastically alter its look.

 Moderate Tint: 70% Window Tint